This page is for new students who do not have a current visa to study in the UK and need to apply for a Student Visa from overseas.

 - CAS Number

-Your CAS number is a compulsory part of your visa application that confirms to the UKVI that Aston University will sponsor your study in the UK.
+Your CAS number is a compulsory part of your visa application.
+It confirms to UKVI that Aston University will sponsor your study in the UK.

-If you are eligible, Aston will create your unique CAS number once you obtain and accept an unconditional offer.
-You may also have to pay a deposit before Aston can issue your CAS.
+If you are eligible, the Visa Compliance Team will create your unique CAS number after you obtain and accept an unconditional offer.
+Most students will be required to pay a deposit before Aston will issue a CAS.

 Your CAS will be sent to you via email and contains information about your course as well as your personal information.

-It is crucial you complete this quickly and accurately so we can make a proper assessment.
+It is crucial that you complete this questionnaire quickly and accurately so we can make a proper assessment.

 - Passports

 You will need to provide your current passport for your visa application.
-Ideally, your passport would have at least 6 months before it expires, but this is not mandatory.
+Ideally, your passport should have at least 6 months before it expires, but this is not mandatory.

 In addition, you will also need to provide any previous passports which you have used to travel to the UK.

 The online visa application form will ask if you have a second nationality.
-It is up to you which nationality will be your primary nationality for this visa application, the visa requirements will be the same except for some special arrangements for low risk nationals (See Differential Evidence Requirement).
+If you do, it your choice which nationality will be your primary nationality for this visa application as the visa requirements will be the same, except for some special arrangements for low risk nationals (See Differential Evidence Requirement).

 - BRP Card

-You should only have a BRP card if you had a previous visa in the UK.
-If you do have a BRP card with you overseas, then you should submit it with your visa application.
-If you have never had a BRP card before then ignore this section.
+You should only possess a BRP card if you had a previous visa in the UK.
+If you have never had a BRP card before, please ignore this section.
+If you do have a BRP card with you overseas, then you will be asked to submit details of the BRP in your visa application.

-The UKVI will issue you a new BRP when you arrive in the UK.
-Please see section "After You Apply" for more information about this.
+UKVI will not issue you with a new BRP if you are commencing a course from January 2025.
+You will have an 'eVisa' instead.
+Please see the section "After You Apply" for more information about this.

 - Financial Evidence

 Financial evidence is a key part of the visa application.
-Incorrect financial evidence is the most common reason that Student visa applications to be refused, so we encourage all students to check their financial evidence with us before they apply for their visa.
+Incorrect financial evidence is the most common reason for Student Visa applications being refused and it is why the CAS Shield questionnaire requests the submission of financial evidence.

 - Qualifications

-*Waiting to confirm that you have completed a course can be one of the biggest reasons for delays in CAS production.
+Waiting to confirm that you have completed a course can be a main reason for delays in CAS issuance.

-The original academic qualification will usually be an official certificate or transcript but can include any English Language Tests too (e.g. IELTS)
+The original academic qualification will usually be an official certificate or transcript, but can also include any English Language Tests (e.g. IELTS)

 The qualification must show: